badraxas/AdsTxt/README.md

 // Add custom filtering using callback
 $filteredAdsTxt = $adsTxt->filter(function ($line) {
     // Your custom filtering logic here
-    return $line instanceof Vendor; // Return true if the line should be included, false otherwise });
+    return $line instanceof Record; // Return true if the line should be included, false otherwise });

 // Compare the current AdsTxt instance with another AdsTxt instance and return the lines that are missing.